hazelcast/hazelcast-jet/site/docs/api/error-handling.md

 Jet comes out of the box with some [in-memory distributed data structures](data-structures) which can be used as a data source or a sink.
-This are hosted by Hazelcast clusters, which can be the same as the one Jet runs on or separate, remote ones.
+These are hosted by Hazelcast clusters, which can be the same as the one Jet runs on or separate, remote ones.

-In this case, all error handling (for example, communications failures with the remote cluster, but not just) is handled transparently to Jet, by the Hazelcast cluster itself.
+In this case, a large portion of error handling (for example, communications failures with the remote cluster, but not just those) is handled transparently to Jet, by the Hazelcast cluster itself.
 For further details and configuration options, read the [relevant section in the Hazelcast manual](https://docs.hazelcast.org/docs/latest/manual/html-single/#handling-failures).

 ### Individual Sources & Sinks